smithers1221/replicatedcc_python/readme.md

 * Communication: Are you able to defend why you picked your test case scenarios and explain what they do in your README and through other forms of communication?

 To meet the goals of this exercise, I run my tests using Python and unit tests.

-Included with the functions and test file is a readme and requirements file.
+#### *Directory contents: Functions file, test file and requirements.*

 ## __METHODOLOGY__